UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Instructions.rst

 * cd _static

 10. Your second and final institutional directory resides here, as _MyInstitution.
-Here is where some documents (.cdv and .pdf at the least) reside.
+Here is where some documents (.csv and .pdf at the least) reside.
 For some reason, figure images can be saved and viewed fine within normal directories, but .pdf and .csv need to be saved and called from this directory.

+|
 Your First Push and Pull
 ........................

 This might be your first time working with git commands, so this section will briefly describe how things work.
 Open up your local storage command line and head to your /Institutions/{MyInstitution}/ directory.
-Create a new directory, lets just call it 'Configurations' since many NEMO users have set up their own configurations
+Create a new directory, lets just call it 'Configurations' since many NEMO users have set up their own configurations and want to share/document them.
+I'll document how things appear on a Linux OS, windows/mac may have some differences

 * mkdir Configurations

 * cd Configurations/

 Each new directory also needs an index.rst file so the website understands how to connect together.
 Use whatever program you want to make index.rst.
 Include a line of text "Configurations".
-Save and exit
+Save and exit.

 Head back one directory into {MyInstitution}

 It is now time to add the files/directories to git.
-First we let git know what should be included, this is a 'git add'
+First we let git know what should be included, this is a 'git add'.
+We will use an asterix to add everything within the directory:

 * git add Configurations/*